 Does your doorman dress as Count Dracula on Halloween?
 Is he Santa a couple of months later?
 For the residents of a condo tower at 360 East 88th St. in Yorkville, their doorman Jaimie Rodriguez is both of these and much, much more.

-Talking about spreading cheer: For nearly every major holiday, Rodriguez and building staff at Leighton House go to extreme lengths to decorate the lobby, backyard, and the plaza in front of the building.
+Talk about spreading cheer: For nearly every major holiday, Rodriguez and building staff at Leighton House go to extreme lengths to decorate the lobby, backyard, and the plaza in front of the building.
 And decorations are only the start of it.

 "He offers the type of experience families wait hours on line at department stores to get.
 Red velvet rope included!" says Devon Clark, one of the building's residents who reached out to Brick Underground to tout Rodriguez's efforts and pitch an article about his holiday heroics.